 Environment

-Technical Support 331.279,05
+Technical Support 245.965,52

-Platforms, regional experts groups meetings & conferences 126.000,00
+Platforms, regional experts' groups meetings & conferences 144.672,93

 Follow-up and monitoring 16.714,28

 Outreach & Visibility 19.000,00

-Environment Total 492.993,33
+Environment Total 426.352,73

-B.7 Blue economy
+B.6 Blue economy

 The UfM blue economy related activities contribute directly to SDG 14 "Conserve and sustainably use the oceans, seas and marine resources for sustainable development" as well as to SDG 12 "Ensure sustainable consumption and production patterns".
-Furthermore, questions related to gender equality and women empowerment (SDG 5) and reducing inequalities in the region (SDG 10) are regularly taken into account throughout the UfM Secretariat action in this priority area.
+Issues related to gender equality and women empowerment (SDG 5) and reducing inequalities in the region (SDG 10) are regularly taken into account throughout the UfM Secretariat action in this priority area.
+Specific training webinars on 'Women in Blue Economy' were run at the end of 2021 with the specific objective of integrating more and more the issue in the overall dossier.

-During 2021, the UfM Secretariat will focus on the following areas of action:
+During 2022, the UfM Secretariat will focus on the following areas of action:

-- 1. Supporting the process towards a 2nd UfM Ministerial Meeting on Blue Economy; - 2.
-Follow up on the Ministerial decisions and set the path towards the post 2020 Work Program on Blue Economy;

-3. Consolidate the existing - and promote new partnerships - in the region to maximize new opportunities for collaboration
+- 1. Support the preparation of the roadmap to support the implementation of the 2nd UfM Ministerial Meeting on Sustainable Blue Economy. - 2.
+Follow up on the Ministerial decisions and set the path towards the post 2020 work program on sustainable blue economy; ensure wide communication and dissemination of blue economy information. - 3.
+Consolidate the existing and promote new partnerships in the region to maximize new opportunities for collaboration.

 Blue Economy

-Technical Support 75.879,05
+Technical Support 89.072,18

 Follow-up and monitoring 16.714,28

 Outreach & Visibility 19.000,00

-Blue Economy Total 111.593,33
+Blue Economy Total 124.786,46

-B.8 Water
+B.7 Water